MSc in Business and Reward Management

 Available to payroll, pensions and reward professionals who wish to further enhance their skills and knowledge in relation to work based business and management, the MSc in Business and Reward Management builds on your industry knowledge and skills to take your capabilities to a strategic leadership level.

-The MSc in Business and Reward Management also helps towards meeting the criteria in order to apply for Individual Chartered Status.
+The MSc in Business and Reward Management also helps towards meeting the criteria in order to apply for Chartered membership.

 Who is this qualification aimed at?